 he Faculty Handbook provides an overview of the history and administrative structure of Florida State University.
 It also presents information on various processes and procedures you will encounter as a faculty member in your academic, administrative, or research roles.
-Please note that some of those processes are governed by the Collective Bargaining Agreement between the FSU Board of Trustees and the United Faculty of Florida, and that annual changes to that Agreement or to other sources of authority could result in changes.
+Please note that some of those processes are governed by the Collective Bargaining Agreement between the FSU Board of Trustees and the United Faculty of Florida (FSU Chapter), and that changes resulting from the bargaining process or to other sources of authority such as State of Florida legislation or Board of Governors Regulation may result in changes to those processes and procedures.
 The entire text of the .pdf document can be searched by using the Adobe find function (Windows: Ctrl + F; Mac: Command + F).
 As policies and procedures change, the most up-to-date information will be available on the Office of Faculty Development and Advancement Web site.